 • Higher percieved value of every round played.

-• Better Google reviews and local word-of-mouth.
+• Better Google reviews, more website traffic and local word-of-mouth.

 • A healthy mix of young and old, women and men.
 Millennials are more design savvy than 70-year-olds.